utshomax/postman-docs/src/pages/docs/collections/testing-api-performance.md

 You can view details about errors that occurred during the performance test to help in the debugging process.
 On the **Errors** tab, expand an error class below the graph.
 Postman displays the 10 most frequent requests for each error class and the number of times each request encountered that error.

-Select a request to view details about the request, including the response, headers, and request body.
+Select a request to view details about it, including the response, headers, and request body.
 Use the controls on the **Response** tab to format, copy, or search within the response.
-Select the name of a request to open the request.
+Select the name of a request to open it.

 <img alt="Viewing error details" src="https://assets.postman.com/postman-docs/v10/performance-test-errors-detail-v10-17.jpg"/>